uspki/policies/certificate-policy.md

 e. **Certificate Field:** subject:localityName (OID: 2.5.4.7)
 **Required/Optional/Prohibited:**
-  Required if the subject:stateOrProvinceName field is absent.
+  Required if subject:organizationName is present and the subject:stateOrProvinceName field is absent.
-  Optional if the subject:stateOrProvinceName field is present.
+  Optional if subject:organizationName is present and the subject:stateOrProvinceName field is present.
+  Prohibited if the subject:organizationName is absent.
 **Contents:** If present, the subject:localityName field MUST contain the Subject's locality information as verified under Section 3.2.2.1.

 f. **Certificate Field:** subject:stateOrProvinceName (OID: 2.5.4.8)
 **Required/Optional/Prohibited:**
-  Required if the subject:localityName field is absent.
+  Required if subject:organizationName is present and the subject:localityName field is absent.
-  Optional if the subject:localityName field is present.
+  Optional if subject:organizationName is present and the subject:localityName field is present.
+  Prohibited if the subject:organizationName is absent.
 **Contents:** If present, the subject:stateOrProvinceName field MUST contain the Subject's state or province information as verified under Section 3.2.2.1.

 g. **Certificate Field:** subject:postalCode (OID: 2.5.4.17)
 **Required/Optional/Prohibited:** Prohibited

 h. **Certificate Field:** subject:countryName (OID: 2.5.4.6)
 **Required/Optional/Prohibited:** Required
 **Contents:** The subject:countryName MUST contain the two-letter ISO 3166-1 country code of "US" associated with the location of the Subject verified under Section 3.2.2.1.

 i. **Certificate Field:** subject:organizationalUnitName
 **Required/Optional/Prohibited:** Optional.
-**Contents:** If the subject:organizationalUnitName field is present, the subject:organizationalUnitNam SHALL contain OU= < U.S. GOVERNMENT Agency > which controls the server to which the certificate is issued.
+**Contents:** If the subject:organizationalUnitName field is present, the subject:organizationalUnitName SHALL contain OU= < U.S. GOVERNMENT Agency > which controls the server to which the certificate is issued.
 The value is verified in accordance with Section 3.2.2.1.

 j. **Other Subject Attributes**
 All other optional attributes, when present within the subject field, MUST contain information that has been verified by the CA. Optional attributes MUST NOT contain metadata such as '.', '-', and ' ' (i.e. space) characters, and/or any other indication that the value is absent, incomplete, or not applicable.

 #### 7.1.4.3.
 Subject Information - Root Certificates and Subordinate CA Certificates
 By issuing a Subordinate CA Certificate, the CA represents that it followed the procedure set forth in its Certificate Policy and/or Certification Practice Statement to verify that, as of the Certificate's issuance date, all of the Subject Information was accurate.

+- Examples of Subject Distinguished Names for Root Certificates and Subordinate CA Certificates:
+  - cn=U.S. Federal Device Root CA1, o=U.S. Government, c=US
+  - cn=U.S. Federal Device Issuing CA1, o=U.S. Government, c=US

 ##### 7.1.4.3.1 Subject Distinguished Name Fields
 a. **Certificate Field:** subject:commonName (OID 2.5.4.3)